Post-LLM/BIPOST/README.md

 git clone https://github.com/Post-LLM/BIPOST.git
 ```

-3. To install BIPOST, Navigate to the top-level of the repo and run
+3. To install BiPOST, Navigate to the top-level of the repo and run
 ```bash
 pip install -e .
 ```